sesim-nov/flipperzero-ui-sandbox/documentation/modules.md

 1. Allocation: The module is allocated using its associated helper function
 2. Initialization: The modules various parameters are set to represent a fully populated interface to display to the user.
 3. Registration: The module instance is added to a view dispatcher, which makes it available for use by calling `view_dispatcher_switch_to_view`, likely inside of some input handling callback or another.
-4. Scene Management: The module is used as part of a Scene Manager (I haven't done any scene manager work yet so this is a placeholder).
 5. Deregistration: The module instance is disconnected from the view dispatcher.
 6. Deallocation: The memory containing the module is freed.

+## Scene management

+Scene management happens somewhat separately from the view dispatcher, but changes how the view dispatcher is used.
+The view dispatcher is still the primary component managing the actual views, but the scene manager takes over determining which view is showed when.

 ## Dialog